 Interest Income.
 Our interest income increased by 275.2% from RMB6.9 million in 2016 to RMB25.9 million in 2017.
-The increase was primarily due to interest related to amounts due from CNFinance and a one-year interest bearing receivable from third party from third quarter of 2017.
+The increase was primarily due to interest related to the settlement of one year interest-bearing receivables in the third quarter of 2018.